Enchanting Forest Walks To Discover In Kananaskis Country, Alberta

 by Gord McKenna

-- Graassi Lakes hiking trail a hike snaking through 3.8 kilometers of forest to end in two beautiful ponds, this trail also features a lot of wildflowers and a waterfall along the way, as well as an exquisite view of Canmore and the surrounding area.
+- Graassi Lakes hiking trail is a hike snaking through 3.8 kilometers of forest to end in two beautiful ponds, this trail also features a lot of wildflowers and a waterfall along the way, as well as an exquisite view of Canmore and the surrounding area.

 - Grotto Canyon hiking trail, a four-kilometer trail that goes all the way to a creek bed sitting in a narrow canyon made up of limestone walls.
 Starting from the trailhead, you are to head west, following the powerlines past Baymag Plant.
 When you reach the woods, follow the creek until you reach a fork.
 The right branch of the fork will lead to a small waterfall, while the left will continue along the creek, opening up to a wide valley.